 Administration of Plan.
 The compensation and organization committee of our board of directors will administer the 2016 Plan, other than with respect to awards to our non-employee directors, which will be administered by the full board of directors.
 We refer to the compensation and organization committee or the board of directors, as applicable, as the plan administrator in this section.
-Subject to the terms of the 2016 Plan, the compensation and organization committee has the authority to, among other things, interpret the plan and determine who is granted awards under the plan, the types of awards granted and the terms and conditions of the awards, including the number of shares covered by awards, the vesting schedule or other restrictions applicable to awards.
-The committee also has the power to make any determinations and take any action necessary or desirable for the administration of the 2016 Plan.
+Subject to the terms of the 2016 Plan, the plan administrator has the authority to, among other things, determine the persons to whom awards will be granted, the timing, type and number of shares covered by each award, and the terms and conditions of the awards.
+The plan administrator may also require or permit the deferral of the settlement of an award, establish and modify rules to administer the plan, interpret the plan and any related award agreement, cancel or suspend an award, accelerate the vesting of an award, and otherwise modify or amend the terms of outstanding awards to the extent permitted under the plan.
+Unless an amendment to the terms of an award is necessary to comply with applicable laws, stock exchange rules or compensation recovery policy, a participant whose rights would be materially impaired by such an amendment must consent to it.